Skip to content

 Our Book Group Event

-This year romance is in the air.
-Award-winning writer Howard Jacobson will take the chair to discuss his latest novel, a love story, with what is very likely to be a full house of eager readers.
+In 2025 award-winning writer Howard Jacobson took the chair to discuss his latest novel with a full house of eager readers.
+It was a rip-roaring success.

 He has already written 17 novels and six works of non-fiction, winning the 2010 Man Booker Prize for The Finkler Question, and shortlisted again for the prize in 2014 for J.